This page includes information on:

 Only one vehicle from each carpool group may be on campus at a time.
 The carpool may park in any regular RISD Lot in accordance with established regulations.

 Fees for parking permits are paid through pre-tax payroll deduction.
 By completing a RISD parking permit application you agree to the appropriate payroll deduction.

 Permit rates are based on annual wages and are subject to change.
 The payroll deduction is spread over twelve months for the monthly payroll and over 26 pay periods for the biweekly payroll.

-Emeritus Professors and Trustees are provided lifetime parking permits free of charge.
-The Trustee Office makes arrangements with DPS for issuing permits to Emeritus Professors and Trustees.
-Emeritus Professors and Trustees must abide by all established parking regulations.
+Emeritus professors and trustees are provided lifetime parking permits free of charge.
+The Trustee Office makes arrangements with DPS for issuing permits to emeritus professors and trustees, who must abide by all established parking regulations.

 Permit holders may park only one vehicle on campus at any given time.
 In the event that two vehicles belonging to the same permit holder are found parked on campus at the same time, the second vehicle is subject to towing and the owner will lose parking privileges for the second vehicle.

 - $30.00 Improper use of a permit

 - $100.00 Unauthorized storage of vehicle